|Educating Deaf Students|

-Des Power is Emeritus Professor at the Centre for Deafness Studies and Research, Griffith University, Southport, Queensland, Australia.
+Des Power is Emeritus Professor at the Centre for Deafness Studies and Research at Griffith University in Australia.

-Greg Leigh is Assistant Chief Executive (Educational Services), Royal Institute for the Deaf and Blind Children, and Associate Professor, University of Newcastle, New South Wales, Australia.
+Greg Leigh is an assistant chief executive (Educational Services) at the Royal Institute for the Deaf and Blind Children and an associate professor at the University of Newcastle in Australia.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST